itsdfish/UtilityModels.jl/README.md

 # UtilityModels

 UtilityModels.jl is a collection of utility based decision models.
-Currently, expected utlity theory transfer of attention exchange, and prospect theory are implemented.
+Currently, expected utlity theory, transfer of attention exchange, and prospect theory are implemented.
 More models soon to follow.

 # Installation